How Many Get a BBL [Statistics, Trends, Risks]

-• Up to 455 people have died from BBL surgery in this year alone.
+• Up to 455 people have died from BBL surgery.

 • 1 in 250 women in the US have had a BBL.